Data Centers in Strasbourg

 Natural Disaster Risk

-The Strasbourg and Kehl area maintains a favorable safety profile with a Low (2.6/10) risk rating as of December 2025.
+The Strasbourg area maintains a favorable safety profile with a Low (2.6/10) risk rating as of January 2026.
 The environment is stable, though specific localized hazards require standard mitigation.

-- River Flood (7.8/10): The primary hazard due to proximity to the Rhine; facilities use purpose-built elevation and flood defenses.
+- River Flood (7.8/10): The primary hazard due to proximity to the Rhine.
+Facilities use elevation and flood defenses as of January 2026.

-- Earthquake (3.7/10): Low seismic activity reported in the regional rift system.
+- Earthquake (3.7/10): Low seismic activity reported in the regional rift system as of January 2026.

-- Epidemic (2.1/10): Moderate regional impact according to standard risk modeling.
+- Epidemic (2.1/10): Moderate regional impact according to standard risk modeling as of January 2026.